mrgarbagegamer/PDC-2018Q35/.kilocode/rules/memory-bank/architecture.md

   - A `java.util.concurrent.RecursiveAction` that runs within a `ForkJoinPool`.
   - Recursively breaks down the problem of finding `k` clicks among `n` cells.
   - Employs significant pruning logic to avoid exploring invalid branches of the search tree.
-  - **Leaf Generation Optimization**: The hot path for leaf-level combination generation is heavily optimized.
-It uses `Arrays.binarySearch` to instantly find the starting point for valid final clicks and a custom `WorkBatch.addBulk` method to copy combinations into the batch with minimal overhead, avoiding per-element checks and method calls.
+  - **Leaf Generation Optimization**: The hot path for leaf-level combination generation has been redesigned to offload work from the producer to the consumer.
+Instead of generating and copying millions of individual combinations, the generator now creates a compact {@link com.github.mrgarbagegamer.WorkBatch.WorkItem WorkItem} that describes a *range* of combinations (a common prefix plus a range of final clicks).
+This drastically reduces the producer's workload.
-  - Batches combinations into `WorkBatch` objects and submits them to the `CombinationQueueArray`.
+  - These {@code WorkItem}s are added to a {@code WorkBatch}, which is then submitted to the {@code CombinationQueueArray}.

 ### 4. `TestClickCombination.java`